 Or are you more of a Tony Robbins type dreamer?
 Telling yourself the sky’s the limit and that you can be anything you want.
 Do you find ways to weave inspirational quotes into your conversations?

-Do you look at the world with curiosity, wonder, awe, and soak in the amazement of possibility?
+- Do you look at the world with curiosity, wonder, awe, and soak in the amazement of possibility?
 BUT THEN go on with your normal routine.
-If you ARE, you definitely need to click here

 Are you both?
 Are you neither?

 We all like to dream.
-Whether we dream big and space out, or dream big and make it happen, depends on a lot of factors.
+Whether we dream big and then go on with our life, or dream big and make it happen, depends on a lot of factors.

 I spend a lot of time watching the world move.
 People are busy.
 Distracted.
 Overworked.
 They don’t have time to dream and when they do, they are hoping for that fairy godmother to show up and get them ready for the ball or for that lottery ticket they buy once a year to be “the one”.